ArkEcosystemArchive/docs-legacy/docs/cookbook/deployer/setup-with-azure.md

 ::: tip
 **Starting here, is the default quick-installation method with the chain being named “MyTest”.
 If you wish to customize it, please see the bottom-most section of this article.**

-Run the following command (It’s a one-liner, copy and paste the full contents from here or from the **[ARK Azure Github page](https://github.com/ArkEcosystem/ark-azure)**)
+Run the following command (It’s a one-liner, copy and paste the full contents from here or from the **[Ark Azure Github page](https://github.com/ArkEcosystem/ark-azure)**)

 ```bash
 curl -o- https://raw.githubusercontent.com/ArkEcosystem/ark-azure/master/script/arkdefaultinstall.sh | bash